-Nova Scotia Ride - Cape Breton Island's Cabot Trail
+Nova Scotia - Cape Breton Island's Cabot Trail

 This is one of the world’s greatest rides; one that all touring cyclists should have on their “must-ride” list!
 The beautiful coast – the most dramatic in Nova Scotia - meets the breathtaking highlands in ways that make you appreciate both to the fullest and the scenic magnificence of the Cabot Trail which can be really savored at the speed of your bicycle.

 This is an all-hotel trip.
-(No camping.)
-Double occupancy.
+No camping.
+Double occupancy rooms.
 A single supplement may be available if you prefer your own room (based on availability at the hotels).

 Start Location: Halifax, Nova Scotia